techidaily/site-screen-activity-recording/source/_posts/updated-review-vlcs-capability-to-record-screens.md

 QuickTime is an excellent player, as long as you are not concerned about additional formats.
 MP4 is the most typical video type, and thus, most videos you’ll find will be compatible with QT.
 QuickTime Professional is able to create screen songs, edit clips and convert them to music form.
 However, QuickTime is restricted in other regards – for example, it has no superior music controls.

 ![quicktime player](https://images.wondershare.com/filmora/article-images/quicktime-player-new-screen-recording.jpg)

+**Features:**

+* Screen recording, modifying, conversion with QuickTime Pro
+* Look at both local and iCloud documents
+* May be fully handled with gestures
+* Suitable for Encompass Sound
+* Discovers all episodes of a show by checking filenames
+* Configurable playback rate and PiP Environment

 <!-- affiliate ads begin -->
 <a href="https://aligracehair.sjv.io/c/5597632/2135397/19272" target="_top" id="2135397">